 Besides being an avid white water and sea kayaker, Amanda finds time for wild hiking expeditions, long wilderness-seeking road trips, and rock climbing.
 Amanda has spent two winters leading expeditions on and off the water in Australia and New Zealand.
 She has an infectious laugh and tells terrible jokes – really terrible jokes.
 As a result, we only let her lead tours when our pun tolerance is high.

-Vince Di Lena is a recent graduate of the Adventure Tourism program at the Cegep of Gaspé, Quebec.
+Vince Di Lena is one of our super-duper lead guides and a graduate of the Adventure Tourism program at the CEGEP of Gaspé, Quebec.
 Paddling since his early teens, Vince also enjoys climbing, camping, and fishing whenever he gets the chance.
 His love of the water is only matched by his passion for anything related to science, and while he is usually an introvert it can be difficult to get him to stop talking if it’s about biology, astronomy or physics.
 Vince is unmatched in spotting wildlife on the Bay, and if there is a porpoise to be seen, a seal to be spotted, or an eagle or peregrine falcon anywhere nearby – he will see it first and share the sights with you.